Um Ihnen das optimale Erlebnis zu bieten, werden auf dieser Site Cookies verwendet. Mehr darüber erfahren Sie hier.

 The Vale of Pewsey has been awarded Walkers are Welcome status in 2021, testament to the high-quality and well-maintained walks in the area.

-There are three new walking route itineraries you can use to discover Pewsey Vale:
+There are lots of walking routes available, as weel as three long-distance walking itineraries you can use to discover Pewsey Vale:

-- The Mid Wilts Way walking itinerary, a one-week itinerary taking you along the eastern half of the Mid Wilts Way, starting in Ham and working your way westwards to the village of Martinslade, just beyond Devizes
+- The Mid Wilts Way walking itinerary, a one-week itinerary taking you along the eastern half of the Mid Wilts Way, starting in Ham and working your way westwards to the village of Martinslade, just beyond Devizes, with hidden diversions for you to explore along the way.

-- The Kennet & Avon Canal walking itinerary, a one-week itinerary which takes you along the Kennet & Avon Canal between Hungerford in the east and Devizes in the west
+- The Kennet & Avon Canal walking itinerary, a one-week itinerary which takes you along the Kennet & Avon Canal between Hungerford in the east and Devizes in the west, with a few ramblings away from the canal on the route.

 - Pewsey Vale Circular Way, a one-week walking, cycling and riding route, with the Vale of Pewsey at its heart, featuring dramatic downland, quintessential English villages and the tranquility of the Kennet & Avon Canal.